 • While the broiler heats, spoon off and discard the fat from the surface of the cooking liquid.
 Place the stove-top cooker over medium heat or turn the electric cooker to “brown” or “saute” and bring the stock to a vigorous simmer.
 Cook until the stock is reduced to 1/3 of the original volume, 8 to 10 minutes.

-• Stir in the mustard and brown sugar, and continue simmering for 6 to 8 minutes more, or until the sauce resembles a thick syrup.
+• Stir in the 3 tablespoons Dijon mustard and 3 tablespoons packed brown sugar, and continue simmering for 6 to 8 minutes more, or until the sauce resembles a thick syrup.
 Remove from the heat.

 • Baste the bone side of the ribs with some of the mustard sauce.
 Slide the ribs under the broiler until the sauce is bubbling, about 4 minutes.
 Remove the sheet pan from the oven, turn the ribs over, and baste with the remaining glaze.
 Return to the broiler until warmed through, about 6 minutes.
 Cut the ribs into 1- or 2-rib sections and serve.